huddeldaddel/mailbackup/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC License 3 - see the [LICENSE](LICENSE.md) file for details
+This project is licensed under the Mozilla Public License Version 2.0 - see the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgments